Tre Roberson: 2011

 Roberson arrived on the Indiana University campus on the summer of 2011, and was one of five candidates to replace starter Ben Chappell, who had graduated.
 Within a few weeks it was between Roberson, Edward Wright-Baker and Dusty Kiel for the starting spot, and come September 3, Wright-Baker was named the team's starter with Roberson as the 3rd stringer.
 For the five games of the season, Roberson appeared in two games where he was used a wildcat quarterback running for 7 yards on 3 carries.
-During a October 10 game against Illinois, Roberson came in after Dusty Kiel proved to be ineffective.
+During an October 10 game against Illinois, Roberson came in after Dusty Kiel proved to be ineffective.
 Completing 11 of 17 passes for 148 yards while throwing an interception.
 His play was impressive enough to cause a stir amongst the media, but with the Hoosiers next game being at No. 4 Wisconsin, it was decided that Wright-Baker would again start for the Hoosiers.
 The Hoosiers lost 59–7 against the Badgers with Roberson seeing playing time in relief of Wright-Baker.
 He completed two passes on just five attempts for 10 yards.
-On Friday, November 21, the Hoosier program learned that top recruit, Gunner Kiel, had decommited from the program, and would explore other options.
+On Friday, November 21, the Hoosier program learned that top recruit, Gunner Kiel, had decommitted from the program, and would explore other options.
 Without Gunner's commitment, the Hoosiers seemed to place their future in Roberson's hands.
 The following day Roberson was named the Hoosiers starting quarterback against the Iowa Hawkeyes.
 With his first snap, he became the first true freshman to start at quarterback for the Hoosiers in program history.
 In the game, he completed 16-of-24 passes for 196 yards and a touchdown.
 He also rushed the ball 15 times for 82 yards.
 For his efforts, he was named the Big Ten freshman of the week.